NexClipper/NexClipper/README.md

 ### NexClipper Agent daemonset/deployment

--Install the agent on the cluster node (master) to be monitored as follows
+- Install the agent on the cluster node (master) to be monitored as follows
   - role of daemonset: get host and docker container's information
   - role of deployment: get kubernetes cluster's information

 - endpoint 변경
 ```yaml